jimhigson/oboe.js/writing/main/5_Implementation.md

 reassign parameters but imperative languages generally do not forbid it) No Side effects: can type expressions into debugger to see evaluation without risk of changing program execution.

-A refactoring was used to separate logic and state:

--   Take stateful code
--   Refactor until there is just one stateful item
--   This means that that item is reassigned rather than mutated
--   Make stateless by making all functions take and return an instance of that item
--   Replace all assignment of the single stateful var with a return statement
--   Create a simple, separate stateful controller that just updates the state to that returned from the calls

-Very testable code because stateless - once correct for params under test, will always be correct.
-Nowhere for bad data to hide in the program.

-How do notifications fit into this?

-By going to List-style, enforced that functions fail when not able to give an answer.
-Js default is to return the special 'undefined' value.
-Why this ensured more robustness but also sometimes took more code to write, ie couldn't just do if( tail(foo)) if foo could be empty but most of the time that would be correct

-Explain why Haskel/lisp style lists are used rather than arrays

--   In parser clauses, lots of 'do this then go to the next function with the rest'.
--   Normal arrays extremely inefficient to make a copy with one item popped off the start
--   Link to FastList on github
--   For sake of micro-library, implemented tiny list code with very bare needed
--   Alternative (first impl) was to pass an index around
--   But clause fns don't really care about indexes, they care about top of the list.
--   Slight advantage to index: allows going past the start for the root path (which doesn't have any index) instead, have to use a special value to keep node and path list of the same length
--   Special token for root, takes advantage of object identity to make certain that cannot clash with something from the json.
-Better than '**root**' or similar which could clash.
-String in js not considered distinct, any two strings with identical character sequences are indistinguishable.

-Anti-list: nothing is quite so small when making a mircro-library as using the types built into the language, coming as they are for zero bytes.

--   For recognisably with existing code, use lists internally but transform into array on the boundary between Oboe.js and the outside world (at same time, strip off special 'root path' token)

 Oboe JSONPath Implementation
 ----------------------------